Zaatari Refugee Camp

 David L. Pearson Distinguished Service Professor of Global Conflict Studies

-Harris Public Policy, the Griffin Department of Economics, and the College
+Harris Public Policy, the Griffin Department of Economics, and the College, University of Chicago

 Roger Myerson bolsters The Pearson Institute’s research agenda by bringing his field-defining research in economics and political science to matters of global conflict and resolution.
 His scholarship on state building, conflict resolution and architectures for democracy which promote accountability and peaceful societies, is motivated by contemporary policy challenges and embodies The Pearson Institute's mission to unite research and policy.